List of national legal systems: Civil law

-The Swiss civil code is considered mainly influenced by the German civil code and partly influenced by the French civil code.
+The Swiss civil code is considered to be mainly influenced by the German civil code and partly by the French civil code.
 The civil code of the Republic of Turkey is a slightly modified version of the Swiss code, adopted in 1926 during Mustafa Kemal Atatürk's presidency as part of the government's progressive reforms and secularization.

 A comprehensive list of countries that base their legal system on a codified civil law follows: